-Digitalization has not only created opportunities and advancements for businesses, but equally for criminals.
-And today, every business can be a target today.
+Digitalization has not only created opportunities and advancements for businesses but equally for criminals.
+And today, every business can be a target.
 How can you ensure that valuables and lives are safe when you're still running your security operations the conventional way?

 Traditionally, in alarm management, every incoming alarm needs to be processed manually by an operator in the control center.
 As the number of alarms increases, it becomes more and more of a challenge for the operator to understand what's going on and give attention to the real alarms only and disregard false alarms.
-Modern alarm management platforms like evalink offer clever alarm-filtering based on connecting operations with automation technology.
-This helps operations teams stay focused on priorities.
+Modern alarm management platforms like evalink talos offer smart alarm-filtering based on connecting operations with automation technology which helps operations teams stay focused on priorities.

 By leveraging such technology that generates greater intelligence, alarm management will do more with less.
-The improved efficiency and reduced operating and capital costs open up new growth prospects for businesses: More objects can be secured with the same number of staff in the control center.
+The improved efficiency and reduced operating and capital costs open up new growth prospects for businesses: The exact number of staff can now secure more objects in the control center.

-Adopting an alarm management platform based on a cloud architecture comes with a lot of competitive advantages.
+Adopting an alarm management platform based on a cloud architecture has many competitive advantages.

-As data is stored decentrally in the cloud, all that is required to access data is an internet connection.
-Since data can be accessed from home, on the go, and from everywhere in the world, there is a great amount of freedom attached to it, adding an incredibly great deal of flexibility to daily work practices.
+As data is stored decentrally in the cloud, all required to access information is an internet connection.
+Since everyone accesses data from home, on the go, and from everywhere globally, there is a significant amount of freedom, adding an incredibly great deal of flexibility to daily work practices.

-To always adapt to a company's individual situation, cloud solutions like evalink talos are scalable.
-They allow to scale up or down operations and storage needs as workloads change, without capacity limits.
-That way, businesses can grow expendably, and still be able to manage alarms the same way, which is a direct competitive advantage to gain shares in a tight market.
+To continually adapt to a company's situation, cloud solutions like evalink talos are scalable.
+They allow to scale up, or down operations and storage needs as workloads change, without capacity limits.
+That way, businesses can grow expendable and still be able to manage alarms the same way, which is a direct competitive advantage to gain shares in a tight market.

 Moving businesses to the cloud may reduce the cost of maintaining or upgrading IT systems the conventional way: Buying new models relying on legacy infrastructures.
 Using a cloud-based model for alarm management instead can be more cost-effective.
 How?
 By translating the investment expenditure for new equipment or external hosting into operational spending only.
 Many cloud solutions offer one-time-payment or pay-as-you-go models so that IT costs can be lowered to a significant amount, like the evalink talos alarm management platform.

-Those are only some of the benefits of digitalizing alarm management alongside other company infrastructure modernizations.
-To ensure a successful and futureproof migration project, we recommend looking out for a reliable, agile, and certified solution.
+Those are only some benefits of digitalizing alarm management alongside other company infrastructure modernizations.
+To ensure a successful and futureproof migration project, we recommend looking for a reliable, agile, and certified solution.

 New digital possibilities on the market, such as cloud-based and interconnected alarm management solutions, guarantee highly flexible access to applications.
-As customers now more than ever expect an integrated approach to services, a successful digital solution today requires the smooth interaction of many systems.
+As customers now expect an integrated approach to services, a successful digital solution today requires the smooth interaction of many systems.

 A collaborative network of partners that backs up a service like evalink adds value to businesses' security operations.
 Also, it will make the migration to a fully digitalized, automated alarm management solution easy because not everything needs to be changed right away.
-Instead, additional features or modules can be seamlessly plugged into current processes for a start.
+Instead, it can seamlessly plug additional features or modules into current processes for a start.

 Every journey begins with a first step.

 As the world is steadily shifting towards a digitalized future, alarm management will eventually also have to move from analog to digital – if it hasn't already.
-The transformation from reactive to proactive and manual to automated is forging ahead, even if most companies are only at the beginning of their digital journey.
-The cloud has already replaced many on-premise solutions as the main storage location for internal corporate data and will continue to gain importance.
-Embarking the new paths that have been opened by digital progress is the only way today to ensure the security of assets, people, and objects.
+The transformation from reactive to proactive and manual to automated is forging ahead, even if most companies are only beginning their digital journey.
+The cloud has already replaced many on-premise solutions as the central storage location for internal corporate data and will continue to gain importance.
+Digital progress opens new paths, and embarking is the only way to ensure the security of assets, people, and objects.

-For transforming your security operations to fully digital, it's vital to keep in mind that digital transformation is a journey that starts with one step, just like every journey.
-It's an inevitable one, that's for sure, though.
+Transforming security operations to fully digital is vital.
+But security teams must keep in mind that digital transformation is a journey that starts with one step, just like every journey.